How Ethics Impact Your Daily Decision-Making Process

 Since making ethical decisions poses a challenge for many employees, it helps to have a framework that will lead you through the process.
 The Markkula Center for Applied Ethics at Santa Clara University offers the following five-step methodology to guide you in the right direction:

 - Recognize an ethical issue: The first step entails having the ability to identify a potential ethical dilemma when it presents itself.
-You’ll need to determine whether the decision or situation could cause harm to another employee, a workgroup or the entire organization.
-You’ll also have to gauge whether you need to select between a good and a bad option, two good options or two bad options.
-Furthermore, you’ll have to determine if the issue is more about what is legal or what is most efficient.
+You’ll need to determine whether the decision or situation could cause harm to another employee, a workgroup, or the entire organization.
+You’ll also have to gauge whether you must select between a good and a bad option, two good or two bad options.
+Furthermore, you’ll have to determine if the issue is more about what is legal or most efficient.

-- Gather the facts: The more facts you can obtain about a situation, the greater the likelihood that you will make an ethical decision.
+- Gather the facts: The more facts you can obtain about a situation, the greater the likelihood you will make an ethical decision.
 Take the time to gather all the relevant facts – including those that have yet to come to light.
-Consult with others who may be impacted by the outcome of your action.
+Consult with others to who the outcome of your action may impact.
 Don’t move forward until you feel confident that you have enough information to make the best decision.

-- Evaluate the alternatives: There are several approaches you can take to assessing all available decision-making options at your disposal:
+- Evaluate the alternatives: There are several approaches you can take to assess all available decision-making options at your disposal:

-- Deciding which alternative will deliver the most good and do the least harm
+- Deciding which choice will deliver the most good and do the least harm

-- Deciding which option best protects the rights of everyone involved in the outcome
+- Choosing which option best protects the rights of everyone involved in the outcome

-- Deciding which alternative is the fairest to all parties
+- Deciding which choice is the fairest for all parties

-- Deciding which option best promotes the common good
+- Determining which option best promotes the common good

-- Deciding which option is most in line with your personal values and “moral compass”
+- Decide which option is most aligned with your values and “moral compass.”

 - Make and test a decision: Review all the approaches listed above and determine which one is most applicable to your situation – and then make your decision.
 Rather than putting it out there and hoping for the best, try taking it for a “test drive” to see how you feel about it.
 Consider this question before acting: “If I told someone I respect what I’m about to do, how would he or she react?”
-If you’re not happy with the answer, reevaluate, and if necessary, repeat the first three steps.
+If you’re unhappy with the answer, reevaluate and repeat the first three steps.